athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Book of the Dead/Gholdako.md

     desc: "`pf2:1` Javelin +19 (thrown 30 ft.)\n__Damage__  3d6 + 10 piercing"

   - name: "Blinding Breath"
-    desc: "`pf2:2` (concentrate,divine,void) The gholdako exhales a 60-foot cone of noxious breath that deals 7d8 void damage (DC 29 Reflex check).
+    desc: "`pf2:2` (concentrate,divine,void) The gholdako exhales a @Template[cone|distance:60] of noxious breath that deals 7d8 void damage (DC 29 Reflex check).
 A creature that fails its save is also [[Conditions/Blinded|Blinded]] until the end of its next turn (or for 1 minute on a critical failure) as a milky film coats its eyes.\n\nThe gholdako can't use Blinding Breath again for 1d4 rounds."

   - name: "Infectious Visions"
     desc: " (divine,mental,poison) The first time each round the gholdako damages a creature with a claw Strike, the creature must attempt a DC 27 Will check save, as its mind is assaulted by horrifying visions.
 On a failure, the creature is [[Conditions/Confused|Confused]] until the end of its next turn.
 On a critical success, the creature is immune for 24 hours."